-While we might be limited by recent travel restrictions, we are not limited in possibilities for exploration and adventure right where we live…in Pennsylvania!
-There is plenty of summer left for discovering cool places to visit, so make a plan and execute a local adventure during these dog days of summer by exposing your family to activities right here in our home state.
+There’s no limit in possibilities for exploration and adventure right where we live…in Pennsylvania!
+Summer is the best season for discovering cool places to visit, so make a plan and enjoy a local adventure during these dog days of summer by exposing your family to activities right here in our home state.

 Escaping in Pennsylvania

 You don’t need to get on a plane to escape for a weekend.
 In a quick 1 ½ hour drive from the Western suburbs, your family can be nestled in a serene setting which provides anything and everything for a complete weekend of exploration.
 Hickory Run State Park in Carbon County offers an escape plan – camping, hiking, swimming, fishing, and picnicking are available to any family wanting to reconnect with nature.
 Don’t miss the spectacular natural wonder of Boulder Field which began forming 15,000 years ago.
 The best part?
 You can hike around AND over this sprawling field of stones.

 If hiking is your jam, Ricketts Glen State Park is the family destination for you.
 Where else in Pennsylvania can you view 22 natural waterfalls in a continuous, mapped-out 3.3 mile looped trail?
 The park itself offers camping and swimming as well, but the main attraction is the breathtaking waterfalls, a mere 2 ½ hour drive to Benton, Columbia County.
 Pack for the day and be prepared for the hike; you don’t want to miss the 94 foot Ganoga Falls, the highest of the named falls.